Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 Lauren Chatalian, MSW, LCSW, CancerCare’s Women and Children’s Program Manager

 Cancer is the leading cause of death by disease for children in the US.
 Each year, an estimated 15,780 children across the country are diagnosed with cancer, and an average of 40,000 children in the US are in active cancer treatment at any given time; approximately 20 percent will not survive it.
-At a global level, a child is diagnosed with cancer every three minutes, and an estimated 180,000 more cases go undiagnosed every year.
+At a global level, a child is diagnosed with cancer every three minutes, and an estimated 180,000 more cases go undiagnosed yearly.

 Psychosocial issues are a critical consideration when treating childhood cancer.
 According to the American Psychological Association (APA), counselors, social workers, psychologists, and other mental health professionals can help children and their families overcome trauma and boost resilience during what is often a multiyear treatment process; they also help families communicate effectively with medical staff, and connect them to other available resources.